ethereum-optimism/superchain-ops/tasks/eth/fp-recovery/001-blacklist-game/README.md

 ## Preparing the Operation

 1. Locate the address of the `OptimismPortalProxy` to blacklist a dispute game on.
+For OP Stack chains that support fault proofs, the contract address can be located in the respective `.toml` file in the [superchain-registry](https://github.com/ethereum-optimism/superchain-registry/tree/2c96a89df841013a59269fa7adc12c77b870310e/superchain/configs/mainnet).

-2. Locate the address of the dispute game that the `Guardian` wishes to blacklist.
+2. Locate the address of the dispute game that the `DeputyGuardianModule` wishes to blacklist.

 3. Generate the batch with `just generate-input <OptimismPortalProxyAddress> <DisputeGameToBlacklist>`.

 4. Set the `L2_CHAIN_NAME` configuration to the appropriate chain in the `.env` file.
+Applicable chain names can be found in the [superchain-registry](https://github.com/ethereum-optimism/superchain-registry/tree/2c96a89df841013a59269fa7adc12c77b870310e/superchain/configs/mainnet).

 5. Collect signatures and execute the action according to the instructions in [SINGLE.md](../../../../SINGLE.md).